Create a

 Being a strategic HR professional requires understanding the business and its operations, whether in an administrative, specialist, or HRBP role.
 The foundations come from learning about the product or service development cycle, market research and product pricing decision processes, manufacturing and production and distribution workflows, partner and supplier relationships and contracting, sales and distribution practices, revenue collection and reporting, and customer service and support.

-Given the skills gaps in traditionally raised HR professionals, the opportunity to develop a deep understanding of business operations and what drives or impedes their success is minimal.
+Given the skills gaps among traditionally trained HR professionals, the opportunity to develop a deep understanding of business operations and what drives or impedes their success is limited.
 Getting HR professionals to develop the ability to regularly and comfortably work with analytics, understand how to motivate and focus sales teams, or improve productivity in manufacturing lines is critical to making an impact.
-The key to knowing the drivers and levers for success within and across the various business functions often comes from partnerships and actual experiences with line organizations.
+The key to understanding the drivers and levers for success within and across business functions often comes from partnerships and firsthand experience with line organizations.
 An MBA degree might be helpful, but actual experience in those operations is invaluable, and current HR career paths do not offer that opportunity.

 The solution lies in developing HR professionals’ skills across HR disciplines and business functions.
 This will enable them to best understand how to leverage integrated HR practices, methods, and solutions to support business objectives and respond to and resolve the challenges and barriers the line organizations face as they pursue those objectives.